 - Co-principal investigator: Ross Gore (VMASC)

-The MODRN project will develop multi-disciplinary syntheses of theories, based on empirical findings within a wide variety of scientific fields relevant to the study of religious diversity, as the basis for the construction of causal architectures within agent-based and system-dynamics computer models that simulate social interactions in virtual societies.
+The MODRN project is developing multi-disciplinary syntheses of theories, based on empirical findings within a wide variety of scientific fields relevant to the study of religious diversity, as the basis for the construction of causal architectures within agent-based and system-dynamics computer models that simulate social interactions in virtual societies.
 The development of these models will enable researchers and policy-makers to test probabilistic claims about the role of religious and other factors in fostering social cohesion and conflict in the past – and to evaluate new policy proposals by experimentally projecting into the future of a “virtual Norway.”

 The application of advanced strategies in computer simulation to the task of understanding the interrelation between micro- and macro-levels of social change will facilitate far more precise analysis (and creative synthesis) within academic and public discourse about the dynamics shaping religious conflict and secularization in an ecologically fragile, pluralistic and globalizing environment.